Skip to main content

 Example

-const event = await ductape.app.webhooks.events.create({
+const event = await ductape.app.webhook.event.create({

 name: "New Event",